dianasgit/Graphs_Theory_Exercises_Python/README.md

 ***ISOMORPHIC GRAPHS: Two graph are called isomorphic if it exists a bijective mapping in each node.
 They contain the same number of node, edges and degrees.
 BUT is necessary to make the mapping to guarantee the exact relation of connections, because a graph with the same number of nodes, and edges and degree could not be isomorphic.

+SUBGRAPH: A graph formed by a subset of vertices and edges from a larger graph.

+PLANAR GRAPH: A graph (that is or have an isomorphic representation) drawn on a plane without its edges crossing.

+FACES: the areas divided by edeges in a planar graph.
+The outside is also counted as 1 face.

+***EULER'S POLYHEDRAL FORMULA:  (vertices-edges+faces=2)            V - E + F = 2
+In any connected and planar graph this formula is true.
+????Using this formula you can find out if a graph can be planar???

+*** ADJACENCY MATRIX: Can be used to compact representation of graphs.
+A matrix representing connections between vertices in a graph.
+The elements indicate whether there is an edge between vertices.
+Consider each node as a address in sequence is rows and columns, than the element Mij will be the number of edeges that connect each adress node.
+It can be 0 if no connection, 2 if it is a undirected loop, or any in other cases.
+THE ADJACENCY MATRIX OF AN ANDIRECTED GRAPH IS AWAYS SYMMETRIC (the information is duplicated between the triangular faces, because both parts of the edge are counted).
+In a SIMPLE GRAPH (no loops, no parallels) the adjacency matrix has all zeros in the main diagonal and other Mij will be <=1.
+The sum of a row or column vectore shows the degree of the node in question.
+The sum of all ellements of the matrix is twice the number of edges.

+Incidence Matrix: A matrix representing connections between vertices and edges in a graph.

 Walk (or Path): A sequence of vertices in which each vertex is connected to the next by an edge in the graph.